Lonero-Team/Lonero-Community/docs/index.rst

    sudo snap install decentralized-internet --edge

 Install via Dart:

 Add to your pubspec.yaml file:
 ::

    dependencies:
      decentralized_internet: ^3.4.1
 Run: ``pub get``

+Use this Module via Puppet:

+Add this to your Puppetfile as a declaration:

+``mod 'gamer456148-decentralized_internet', '0.1.0'``

+Next run the command:

+``bolt puppetfile install``

+Instead of the above, you can also try adding:

+``mod 'gamer456148-decentralized_internet', '0.1.0'``

+This mod line is for those who use r10k or Code Manager

+Learn more `here`_

 This project was created in order to support a new internet.
 One that is more open, free, and censorship-resistant in comparison to the old